skynettoday/skynet-today/content/editorials/_posts/2019-07-14-evaluating-national-ai-strategies.md

 1. Given the potential for AI to have transformative effects on many sectors of society, it is vitally important to ensure that research and development of AI technology is both safe and regulated enough to avoid catastrophic consequences.
 2. Further, the potential for AI systems to amplify already existing assumptions and biases that have proven to be problematic should also be taken into account--we should do our best to make sure that the use of these systems respects fairness, ethics, and human rights.
-In particular, the FHI points out that “AI has the potential to have profound social justice implications if it enables divergent access, disparate systemic impacts, or the exasperation of discrimination and inequalities” (https://futureoflife.org/ai-policy-challenges-and-recommendations#Fairness).
+In particular, the FHI points out that “AI has the potential to have profound social justice implications if it enables divergent access, disparate systemic impacts, or the exasperation of discrimination and inequalities” (FHI).
 3. Lastly, the potential for AI development to create competitiveness and race conditions also needs to be considered in national strategies.
 That is to say, while healthy competitiveness can indeed aid the development of AI, countries should be careful to avoid allowing this to run the risk of arms races and speedy development that pays no attention to the impacts of developing AI.